hauselin/misinfo-expose/README.md

 App: https://misinfo-expose.streamlit.app/

-To install libraries for the first time:
+To install libraries in your Python virtual environemnt (run only once):

 ```sh
 # the app uses python 3.10.0